Begins March 10, 2014

 Information such as grades, financial records, and financial aid records may be released to parent(s) of Monmouth University students who are dependents of their parents as defined by the International Revenue Service (IRS), provided that the parent(s) furnish proof of such dependency, or the student completes a "FERPA Waiver Release" form.
 The FERPA form can be submitted via the student's e-FORMS account which is accessible from WEBstudent.

-A copy of Student Records Policies and Procedures for Monmouth University, developed in support of the Family Educational Rights and Privacy Act, may be obtained at the Office of Registration and Records, Wilson Hall, Room 208, or from the Registrar's FERPA Policy Web page.
+A copy of Student Records Policies and Procedures for Monmouth University, developed in support of the Family Educational Rights and Privacy Act, may be obtained at the Office of the Registrar, Wilson Hall, Room 208, or from the Registrar's FERPA Policy Web page.

 Directory Information:The following information may be released by the University without the student's permission unless the student states, in writing (utilizing e-FORMS) within the first two weeks of the fall semester (or within the first two weeks of the spring semester for students entering Monmouth in the spring semester), that he or she does not want his or her directory information released.
 The student must submit this request using the FERPA - Do Not Disclose e-FORM.
 The "Do Not Disclose" will remain in place indefinitely unless the student submits a written request to have it removed.